develop your own fund

 We know the lay of the land.
 We are local and relational.
 We are about building your philanthropy, not an institution’s assets.
 Integrity and stewardship are values we take seriously.

-When you set up a charitable fund (to be spent down or permanently
+When you set up a charitable fund (to be spent down or permanently endowed) it provides your community with the resources to offer grants/scholarships/support for decades to come.
+This initial gift has the additional benefit of being tax-deductible.

 Once established, the administration that comes with the fund, things like overseeing its endowment returns and getting grants/scholarships awarded and allocated, is handled by the Foundation.
 You get to watch the good spread from your contribution and embrace a unique joy that comes from great generosity.